 Located in Ewell, we are a short commute to and from surrounding areas including Epsom, Ashtead, Sutton, Cheam, Banstead, Tolworth, Surbiton, Worcester Park, Esher, Guildford, Tadworth, Leatherhead, New Malden and Kingston upon Thames.
 Please click here for travel details or alternatively telephone us for directions and one of our members of staff will be happy to assist.

-A traditional local “family” law firm, we act for clients primarily in matters of conveyancing (residential and commercial), estate planning, wills and probate, matrimonial dissolution and mediation, and general litigation.
-We are happy to advise on partnership and employment.
+A traditional local “family” law firm, we act for clients primarily in matters of conveyancing (residential, commercial and business leases), estate planning, wills and probate and matrimonial dissolution.
+We are happy to advise on partnership agreements and employment settlement agreements (compromise agreements).
 We also provide guidance on how to proceed with those matters we do not regularly handle, and provide referrals as necessary.
 Tracy Poolman is a Notary Public.
 We can take oaths and statutory declarations, usually without an appointment.

 We pride ourselves that most of our business comes by recommendation and that we now act, in some cases, for the grandchildren of clients of our founder.